Providing Rapid Diagnostics

 We offer clinically evaluated genome-wide testing with demonstrated utility for acute patient indications.

-Along with a detailed molecular diagnostic clinical report, our lab and medical directors provide ordering clinicians with tele-mentoring to help guide patient care.
+Along with a detailed molecular diagnostic clinical report, our lab and medical directors can support ordering providers by addressing questions related to testing or results in a timely manner.

 The entire RCIGM team is driven by a passion for optimizing rapid genomic testing to help medical teams at the bedside provide personalized life-changing treatment for the youngest, sickest patients.

-We’ve partnered with the biggest names in genomic sequencing and data science, leveraging AI and a fanatical focus on process engineering, to deliver the fastest most accurate results.
+We’ve partnered with the established leaders in genomic sequencing and data science, leveraging AI with an emphasis on process engineering, to deliver timely and comprehensive results.

 We translate our research and innovation into clinical care.
 We collaborate with leading research organizations on studies that document the clinical and economic value of rWGS® in critical neonatal and pediatric care.